NickLavrov/MatlabSPP/README.md

 * alignment.png - The average velocity of the locusts at each time step.
 The red line represents the alignment and the marked switch points.
 * switchPercent.png - The percentage of trials that result in a switch for a given number of steps before each the three marked switch points.
 * average.png - An average of the above graph

+## My senior thesis
+* Lavrov_2015_SeniorThesis - My thesis, in which the above code played a critical role.